UMaine 4-H Camp at Bryant Pond

-Our core camp programs: have a different focus on skills and activities and are divided into several program paths: Primitive Skills, Woodscraft, Naturalist, Maine Woods Adventure and Teen Leadership and each has a different focus of skills and activities.
-Bryant Pond features Warden Camp, as well as Camp Northwoods, in partnership with Maine Dept. of Inland Fisheries and Wildlife and Maine Warden Service.
+Our core camp programs have a different focus on skills and activities and are divided into several program paths: Wilderness Survival, Woodscraft, Naturalist, Maine Woods Adventure, and Teen Leadership, and each has a different focus of skills and activities.
+Bryant Pond features hunter safety programs, as well as Camp Northwoods, in partnership with the Maine Dept. of Inland Fisheries and Wildlife and Maine Warden Service.
 To see a full listing of our programs by age click here.
+Our Facilities Include:

 - Indoor climbing wall